4 Easy Activities to Improve Reading Skills (Part 1)November 29th, 2016

 Help Your Kids Improve Reading Skills

-As a parent you do have the power and ability to help your kids improve their reading skills.
-There are 4 easy to implement activities that each take just a few minutes a day to improve reading.
+As a parent, you do have the power and ability to help your kids improve their reading skills.
+There are 4 easy activities to improve reading skills that take just a few minutes a day to improve reading.

-- Improve reading fluency in 5 minutes a day
+- Reading drills to improve reading fluency in 5 minutes a day.

-- Improve spelling and learn the 8 ways we put letters together to make words
+- Improve spelling and learn the 8 different spelling patterns we use to make words.

 Today I’m going to talk about the first activity you can implement in just minutes a day.